TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

     snowflake_dev_warehouse: ""
 ```

-`incremental`: "true" or "false" depending on whether the model should run using incremental models or not
+- `incremental`: "true" or "false" depending on whether the model should run using incremental models or not
-`touches_model`: Reference to the model containing touch data points.
+- `touches_model`: Reference to the model containing touch data points.
 This can be touches or sessions - [read more here](#touches-vs-sessions).
-`touches_timestamp_field`: Field within the `touches_model` that contains timestamps for each touch point
+- `touches_timestamp_field`: Field within the `touches_model` that contains timestamps for each touch point.
+  - Touches must occur in the past, and there are column tests throughout the package to validate this.
-`touches_event_id_field`: Field within the `touches_model` that contains a unique indentifier for each touch point
+- `touches_event_id_field`: Field within the `touches_model` that contains a unique indentifier for each touch point
-`touches_segmentation_id_field`: Field within the `touches_model` that used to segment the touches.
+- `touches_segmentation_id_field`: Field within the `touches_model` that used to segment the touches.
 Typically this might be a user ID
-`conversions_model`: Reference to the model containing conversion data points
+- `conversions_model`: Reference to the model containing conversion data points
-`conversions_timestamp_field`: Field within the `conversions_model` that contains timestamps for each conversion
+- `conversions_timestamp_field`: Field within the `conversions_model` that contains timestamps for each conversion.
+  - Conversions must occur in the past, and there are column tests throughout the package to validate this.
-`conversions_event_id_field`: Field within the `conversions_model` that contains a unique indentifier for each conversion
+- `conversions_event_id_field`: Field within the `conversions_model` that contains a unique indentifier for each conversion
-`conversions_segmentation_id_field`: Field within the `conversions_model` that used to segment the conversions.
+- `conversions_segmentation_id_field`: Field within the `conversions_model` that used to segment the conversions.
 Typically this might be a user ID
-`conversion_rules`: A seed file containing rules that can be used to filter specific conversions for each attribution model
+- `conversion_rules`: A seed file containing rules that can be used to filter specific conversions for each attribution model
-`touch_rules`: A seed file containing rules that can be used to filter specific touches for each attribution model
+- `touch_rules`: A seed file containing rules that can be used to filter specific touches for each attribution model
-`attribution_rules`: A seed file containing rules that are used to determine how touches are attributed to conversions (specs) for each attribution model
+- `attribution_rules`: A seed file containing rules that are used to determine how touches are attributed to conversions (specs) for each attribution model
-`conversion_shares`: A seed file that maps to each attribution spec to determine the credit awarded to touches meeting each rule for each attribution model
+- `conversion_shares`: A seed file that maps to each attribution spec to determine the credit awarded to touches meeting each rule for each attribution model
-`attribution_windows`: A seed file that determines the maximum time between a touch and its conversion for each attribution model
+- `attribution_windows`: A seed file that determines the maximum time between a touch and its conversion for each attribution model
-`snowflake_prod_warehouse`: This is the snowflake warehouse that should be used for when the target = 'prod'.
+- `snowflake_prod_warehouse`: **(Snowflake connections only)** This is the snowflake warehouse that should be used for when the target = 'prod'.
 An empty string will use the profile default warehouse.
-Not required for bigquery connections.
-`snowflake_dev_warehouse`: This is the snowflake warehouse that should be used for when the target = 'dev'.
+- `snowflake_dev_warehouse`: **(Snowflake connections only)** This is the snowflake warehouse that should be used for when the target = 'dev'.
 An empty string will use the profile default warehouse.
-Not required for bigquery connections.

 # Configuring the Models